wimdenherder/dub-youtube-in-any-language/README.md

 - option+cmd+j  (Developer console in Chrome)
 - copy paste the [Code](dubbify.js)

-PS: you can change the language in the script `lang = "fr"`.
+PS: you can change the language in the script `lang = "ru"`.
 Use languagecode here

 # Explanation